 You can see why rental owners in New York are in an uproar.
 Beyond the ability to refuse candidates with an eviction record, Section 227-F essentially bars landlords and property managers from even knowing that information in fear that they’ll be fined if they deny an applicant (even if the applicant didn’t meet their rental requirements like credit or income standards).

-Do you think this law or is a New York exception?
+Do you think this law could spread or is a New York exception?

 Let us know in the Comments Section!

 Alongside this new section, there are two other sections within this act that rental owners in the state of New York should be aware of: